Top 10 Greek Myths to Know for Your Greek Vacation

 6, The Tragedy of Oedipus

-Oedipus was born the son of King Laius and Queen Jocasta of Thebes, and somewhat similar to the fate of Perseus, was left to die in the hills because Laius was told the prophecy that his own son would kill him.
-The act, as expected, did not kill Oedipus, who was soon rescued and adopted by King Polybus of Corinth.
+Oedipus was the son of King Laius and Queen Jocasta of Thebes, and somewhat similar to the fate of Perseus, was left to die in the hills because Laius was told the prophecy that his own son would kill him.
+The act, expectedly, did not kill Oedipus, who was soon rescued and adopted by King Polybus of Corinth.
 Once of age, Oedipus himself was told he was destined to kill his father, and in the first of a series of tragedies, assumed this prophecy to refer to his foster father Polybus.
 Leaving Corinth, he then headed for Thebes to resettle.
 During the journey, he had no notable adventures, except the killing of an older man after a trivial quarrel.

 Interesting to Know